JinBlack/bash-ai/README.md

 # Bash AI
 This is a simple bash script that uses the OpenAI API to generate commands based on the user input.
-It is forked from [JinBlack/bash-ai](https://github.com/JinBlack/bash-ai).

-## Fork Changes
+## New Version
-- Fixed zsh history not working
 - Updated to latest OpenAI API
 - Now using GPT-4o-mini for extra cost efficiency

+### Known Issues
+- History file updates automatically, but the history of the session does not.

+e.g., in zsh, you need to run `fc -R` to update the history file.

 ## Install
     git clone https://github.com/JinBlack/bash-ai